simplicitesoftware/docs/content/CTG_50_docs/CTG_60_operation/LSN_40_heroku/heroku.md

 Simplicit&eacute; on Heroku&reg;
 ================================

-Simplicit&eacute;&reg; instances can easily be deployed on the Heroku&reg; PaaS.
+Simplicité instances can easily be deployed on the Heroku&reg; PaaS.

 Please refer to [this GitHub repository](https://github.com/simplicitesoftware/heroku-template) for details.